Mastered1738/IPVO/README.md

 ## Recommended tools for testing the project

-To test the project as easily as possible there are only need 2 tools: VSCode (or VIM, Neovim, ...) and Postman (or Insomnia).
+To test the project as easily as possible there is only 1 tool need: VSCode (or VIM, Neovim, ...)
 Postman/Insomnia is recommended only because it enables the user to test specific URL requests.

 NOTE 1: You don't need Postman/Insomnia, you can test the project without both.
 They're just recommended to ease the process of testing.